mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 `localhost` that developers are expecting.
 This exclusion has (rightly) surprised some developers.

+Following on from that, the lack of confidence that `localhost` actually resolves to the loopback interface may encourage application developers to hard-code IP addresses, which causes problems in the transition from IPv4 to IPv6 (see problem 8 in {{draft-ietf-sunset4-gapanalysis}}).
+{{SECURE-CONTEXTS}} excluding `localhost` would exacerbate this risk, giving developers positive encouragement to use the loopback address rather than a localhost name.

-This document suggests that we should resolve the confusion by requiring that DNS resolution work the way that users expect: `localhost` is `localhost`, and not something other than loopback.
-Resolver APIs will resolve `.localhost.` to loopback addresses {{RFC5735}}
+This document suggests that we should resolve the confusion by requiring that DNS resolution work the way that users expect: `localhost` is the loopback interface on the local host.
+Resolver APIs will resolve `localhost.` and any names falling within `.localhost.` to loopback addresses {{RFC5735}}

 # Terminology and notation